 Food/drink consumption is ONLY allowed in the café (or hallways during passing periods).
+Gum chewing is not allowed.
 It is the responsibility of each student to make sure that the café and other areas of the campus remain free from litter and debris.
+Students who display inappropriate behavior during lunch will have their lunch privileges restricted.
+They may be assigned a seat and given additional clean-up duties.